keertanavc/Ride_Hailing_Behavioural/README.md

-# Ride_Hailing_Behavioural
+# Driver Behavior in Ride Hailing Markets
-Resource sharing for project on understanding driver behavior in ride sharing markets.
+Collaboration folder for project to understand relocation decisions of DiDi drivers.